EJL3/FRIDAY_virtual_assistant/README.md

 # Requirements
 'pip install -r requirements'

-And finally you need to download your desired alarm ringtone from net and name it alarm.(dont forget to convert it into 'mp3' if it is not)
+Finally you need to download your desired alarm ringtone(dont forget to convert it into 'mp3' if it is not) and also add a story pdf.

 # Facts
 you can change the voice of the assistant by changing [0] to [1], here:- engine.setProperty('voice', voices[0].id),